-Vanessa has taught piano in Lindale for 13 years and lives there with her husband Jeff, son Austin and three dogs.
+Vanessa lives in Lindale with her husband Jeff, son Austin, and dogs.

 Shelly Davis has maintained a private piano studio in the Tyler/Whitehouse area since 1993.
 Mrs. Davis studied music in Houston and TJC as well as private piano and composition at UT Tyler and is certified through the Music Teachers National Association.
 Mrs. Davis is an active member of the East Texas Music Teachers Association; serving in various offices, including president in 2011 when the association was awarded “Best of State” by the Texas Music Teachers Association.

 Students in the Shelly Davis Piano Studio are afforded many opportunities through private study (focusing on sight-reading, theory, technique, harmonization, and memory); performance opportunities, such as Piano Caroling at the local retirement home, piano parties, and spring recital; auditions and festivals offered through the East Texas Music Teachers Association; and theory exams, ensemble events, music projects, research/publication contest, original composition competition and more through the Texas Music Teachers Association.